-Any SMKI PMA member, on behalf of the SMKI PMA; and
+Any SMKI PMA member, on behalf of the SMKI PMA;

-Any member of SMKI Registration Authority Personnel or a SMKI Registration Authority Manager, on behalf of the SMKI Registration Authority.
+A SMKI Registration Authority Manager, on behalf of the SMKI Registration Authority; and

+DCC’s CISO.

 The permitted reasons for revocation of authentication credentials shall be as listed immediately below:

-A SMKI Registration Authority Manager wishes the credentials of a SMKI Registration Authority Manager or member of SMKI Registration Authority Personnel to be revoked
+A SMKI Registration Authority Manager or DCC’s CISO wishes the credentials of a SMKI Registration Authority Manager or member of SMKI Registration Authority Personnel to be revoked.

-A member of SMKI Registration Authority Personnel becomes ineligible to access SMKI Services and/or SMKI Repository Services.
+A member of SMKI Registration Authority Personnel becomes ineligible to access SMKI Services and/or the SMKI Repository Service.

-A member of SMKI Registration Authority Personnel fails to comply with Appendix A and Appendix B of the Code, or this SMKI RAPP.
+A member of SMKI Registration Authority Personnel fails to comply with Appendix A, Appendix B and Appendix Q of the Code, or this SMKI RAPP.

-Any information used to verify the identity of a member of SMKI Registration Authority Personnel changes, the individual leaves the employment of the DCC, or moves within DCC to a role in which they are not entitled to access SMKI Services and/or SMKI Repository Services.
+Any information used to verify the identity of a member of SMKI Registration Authority Personnel changes, the individual leaves the employment of the DCC, or moves within DCC to a role in which they are not entitled to access SMKI Services and/or the SMKI Repository Service.

-A SMKI Registration Authority Manager becomes aware that the member of SMKI Registration Authority Personnel or a SMKI Registration Authority Manager is a potential threat to the security, integrity, or stability of the SMKI Services and/or SMKI Repository Services.
+A SMKI Registration Authority Manager becomes aware that the member of SMKI Registration Authority Personnel or a SMKI Registration Authority Manager is a potential threat to the security, integrity, or stability of the SMKI Services and/or the SMKI Repository Service.

 The information on which the identity of a SMKI Registration Authority Manager or member of SMKI Registration Authority Personnel was established is known, or is suspected, to be inaccurate.

-The authentication credentials issued to the member of SMKI Registration Authority Personnel are lost, stolen, inoperative, or destroyed.
+The authentication credentials issued to a member of SMKI Registration Authority Personnel are lost, stolen, inoperative, or destroyed.
 The DCC shall ensure that the Cryptographic Credential Token issued to a member of SMKI Registration Authority Personnel is automatically rendered inoperative where the PIN code on the Cryptographic Credential Token used to access SMKI Services has been entered incorrectly 15 consecutive times.

 Procedure for revocation of SMKI Services access credentials for SMKI Registration Authority Managers and SMKI Registration Authority Personnel